bereanarchive/bereanarchive/articles/history/shroud-of-turin.md

 > Pope Benedict described the shroud, which allegedly bears blood stains and the facial imprint of a long-haired, bearded man, as an icon that once “wrapped the remains of a crucified man in full correspondence with what the Gospels tell us of Jesus.” https://www.csmonitor.com/World/Europe/2010/0503/Pope-Benedict-says-Shroud-of-Turin-authentic-burial-robe-of-Jesus

+> The Catholic Church did not authorise the DNA test and reacted by forbidding anyone from conducting any more such testing for fear of some nefarious attempt to clone Jesus.”  https://www.express.co.uk/news/world/1953573/shroud-turin-created-clone-jesus

 ## What the Shroud tells us about Jesus